 No one else can be in your shoes with you feeling your feelings, having your thoughts, going through those personal reflections.

 No one else can walk the path for you.

 And no one else can tell you what is going to happen exactly, or when.

 What I came to appreciate about this process of becoming conscious, and being conscious in daily life, is that it's OKAY and normal to feel a bit “on your own”.

 I wonder if that's part of the awakening journey… that we're meant to feel this isolation?

 Why?
-Well maybe it forces us to go inside ourselves for what we need, and to connect to the Universe/Source for what we need (with trust and faith).
+Well maybe it forces us to go inside ourselves for what we need, and to connect to a Higher Power/the Universe/Source for what we need (with trust and faith).